 The Acer Nitro XV282K KVbmiipruzx is an excellent gaming monitor.
 It has a 4k resolution with a 144Hz refresh rate, and it's one of the first monitors to include HDMI 2.1 inputs, so you can reach its full refresh rate over an HDMI connection.
 It has native FreeSync variable refresh rate (VRR) support, very quick response times, and low input lag for a responsive gaming experience.
 The large 28 inch screen and 4k resolution help deliver crisp images and clear text.
 It has an IPS panel with wide viewing angles, meaning it has a low contrast ratio.
 There's an edge-lit local dimming feature only enabled with HDR content, but it performs terribly and worsens the picture quality.
 Lastly, the monitor has fantastic ergonomics as you can swivel it a full 360 degrees on its round stand.

-The Acer Nitro XV282K KV is impressive for office use.
+The Acer Nitro XV282K is impressive for office use.
 The large, 28 inch screen gives you plenty of screen real estate space, and the 4k resolution helps deliver clear text.
-It has fantastic ergonomics, so you shouldn't have issues placing it in an ideal viewing position, and it has wide viewing angles if you need to share your screen with a coworker.
+It has fantastic ergonomics, so there won't be issues placing it in an ideal viewing position, and it has wide viewing angles if you need to share your screen with a coworker.

 The Acer Nitro XV282K KV is excellent for gaming.
 It has a high 144Hz refresh rate which you can achieve over HDMI thanks to its HDMI 2.1 inputs, but you need an HDMI 2.1 compatible graphics card.
 It supports FreeSync VRR to reduce screen tearing.
 The response times are very quick, so motion looks smooth, and the input lag is very low.
 Sadly, it has a low contrast ratio that makes blacks look gray when viewed in the dark.